Ezra's Tomb: The shrine

 The present buildings, which unusually comprised a joint Muslim and Jewish shrine, are possibly around 250 years old; there is an enclosing wall and a blue-tiled dome, and a separate synagogue, which though now disused, has been kept in good repair in recent times.

 Claudius James Rich noted the tomb in 1820; a local Arab told him that "a Jew, by name Koph Yakoob, erected the present building over it about thirty years ago".
 Rich stated the shrine had a battlemented wall and a green dome (later accounts describe it as blue), and contained a tiled room in which the tomb was situated.

 The shrine and its associated settlement seem to have been used as a regular staging post on journeys upriver during the Mesopotamian Campaign and British Mandate of Mesopotamia, so is mentioned in several travelogues and British military memoirs of the time.
 (Note: Most mention the striking blue dome, a notable landmark in a region with few buildings.
 An example is in the memoirs of Sir Ronald Storrs, who states: "That entertaining writer's mausoleum is in my opinion a seventeenth-century structure.")
 T. E. Lawrence, visiting in 1916, described the buildings as "a domed mosque and courtyard of yellow brick, with some simple but beautiful glazed brick of a dark green colour built into the walls in bands and splashes [...] the most elaborate building between Basra and Ctesiphon".
 Sir Alfred Rawlinson, who saw the shrine in 1918, observed that a staff of midwives was maintained for the benefit of women who came to give birth there.
 (Note: Rawlinson rather flippantly characterises the shrine as "a kind of hotel".)

 The vast majority of the Iraqi Jewish population emigrated in 1951–52.
-The shrine has continued in use, however; having long been visited by the Marsh Arabs, it is now a place of pilgrimage for the Shi'a of southern Iraq.
+The shrine has continued in use, however; having long been visited by the Marsh Arabs, it is now a place of pilgrimage for the Shi'a Muslims of southern Iraq.
 The Hebrew inscriptions of the wooden casket, the dedication plaque, and large Hebrew letters of God's name are still prominently maintained in the worshiping room.
 Until 2003, remaining number of Jews visited the site and were allowed to pray.

 Architecture

-The mosque has a blue-tiled dome over the Darih (mausoleum) of Ezra.
+The mosque has a blue-tiled dome over the darih (mausoleum) of Ezra.
 The Darih has no windows but an entrance.
-Inside the Darih there is a wooden cenotaph with inscriptions on it.
-The architecture of the mosque is very similar to other Shia shrines in Iraq.
+Inside the darih there is a wooden cenotaph with inscriptions on it.
+The architecture of the mosque is very similar to other Shi'i shrines in Iraq.